auth0/docs/articles/quickstart/webapp/nodejs2/04-Authenticate-users.md

     path: 04-Authenticate-users
 ---

-in the previous sections we [created a basic node server using Express](/docs/quickstart/webapp/nodejs2/01-Create-express-app), [configured a profile page](/docs/quickstart/webapp/nodejs2/02-Implement-profile-page) which will show basic user profile information when accessed at the `users/profile` URL, and implemented middleware to [Protect our profile page](/docs/quickstart/webapp/nodejs2/03-Protect-profile-page) and make it accessible to only people with an active user session.
+in the previous sections we [created a basic node server using Express](/quickstart/webapp/nodejs2/01-Create-express-app), [configured a profile page](/quickstart/webapp/nodejs2/02-Implement-profile-page) which will show basic user profile information when accessed at the `users/profile` URL, and implemented middleware to [Protect the profile page](/quickstart/webapp/nodejs2/03-Protect-profile-page) making it accessible only to people with an active user session.

 The final piece of the puzzle is to quickly enable users to get a user session by logging in with Auth0.